DelusionalSimon/glm-infused-sweetnet/idea_dump.md

 - Might need to downsample dominant organism groups to not skew data
 - Concatenate the output of self.item_embedding(x) with the GLM embeddings
 - Might I be making a 320 dimensional embedding where each dimension is a 320 dimensional vector?
+- I should remember to clear outputs before commits for better edit history in the notebook

 # Ideas for Interesting applications (for framing in paper)
 - Glycans as biomarker for disease x
+  - Find disease in dataset that is hard to diagnose using traditional methods
+    - Parkinson's Disease: This is primarily a clinical diagnosis based on observing motor symptoms like tremor and slowness of movement.
+There is currently no definitive blood test or imaging marker that can definitively diagnose Parkinson's, especially in its early stages when symptoms are subtle and overlap with other movement disorders, leading to misdiagnosis.
+Glycan changes are being investigated in neurodegenerative diseases, and identifying specific glycan patterns in blood or other biofluids could potentially lead to objective biomarkers for earlier and more accurate diagnosis of Parkinson's disease and help distinguish it from similar conditions.
+    - This case study provides a perfect opportunity to incorporate your SHAP analysis or other explainability methods, showing why the model made a certain prediction for that specific glycan and disease association. (make this one section of paper and perhaps indicate in title)
+    - Pancreatic Cancer and Autoimmune Pancreatitis (AIP): Diagnosing AIP is challenging primarily because its symptoms and imaging findings can closely mimic those of pancreatic cancer.
+Distinguishing between these two conditions is crucial because their treatments are vastly different.
+  - Use SHAP analysis to find what features (sugars or bonds) influence the prediction of a specific disease the most, to get a general marker that could be easy to look for
+- Glycans and caries
+  - Might one develop a "toothpaste" that includes glycans that lower the risk of caries?
+-

 # Improved model
 - Try to use evolutionary algorithms for feature optimization (might be too slow)